(Effective Fall 2020)

 - understand and demonstrate the professional and ethical standards appropriate in the aviation industry.

-- be employed in the field of aviation maintenance and repair, aviation management, a related industry, or graduate from a four-year degree major.
+- be prepared to be employed in the field of aviation maintenance and repair, aviation management, a related industry, or graduate from a four-year degree major.

 |FYE101||First Year Experience||1||.50||1.50||S||REQ|